1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 ### Description of the Tools That Will Be Used to Create the Final Dashboard
 #### Tableau
+Tableau will be used to visualize the dashboards for this project.
+Tableau Public will be used locally to create the dashboards, then the visualizations will be shared via the Tableau Server.
+There are three primary formats within the Tableau environment:
+* **Worksheets -** The building blocks of the visualizations from which dashboards and stories are created.
+* **Dashboards -** The collection of worksheets formatted to present data in a way that is easy to read and understand.
+* **Stories -** A collection of *dashboards* that includes narration of what is occurring with the data.

 ### Description of the Interactive Elements